Bhattacharya-Lab/QDeep/README.md

 ## Getting Started

 You can run QDeep via the <a href="http://watson.cse.eng.auburn.edu/QDeep">QDeep web server</a> to score a single protein model at a time.
 But if you need to evaluate a pool of models at a time, we strongly recommend that you download and run the tool locally on the Linux system using the following procedures.
-Download QDeep,
+Download QDeep:
 ```
 $ git clone https://github.com/Bhattacharya-Lab/QDeep.git
 ```